 If you are a victim of trafficking or want to help those who are, here are some resources:

 Shared Hope International: This organization is a leader in the worldwide effort to eradicate sex trafficking and slavery using a three pronged strategy - prevent, rescue & restore, and bring justice.
-To support Shared Hope's efforts in restoring women and children like those featured in ABC News' story, click here.
+To support Shared Hope's efforts in restoring women and children, click here.

 Polaris Project: This national organization works at the international, national and local levels to combat trafficking.
 It trains leaders on how to combat trafficking and even writes policy aimed at curbing what it calls the second largest crime in the world.